nikitavoloboev/data/education/education.md

 # Education

-I wrote my thoughts about [my time in university](university.md).
+I wrote about [my time in university](university.md).
 I am building [Learn Anything](../ideas/learn-anything.md) to improve learning and using knowledge gained to build great things.

 ## Notes